AmanSingh881/ANSIBLE_PROJECT/README.md

-# Jenkins CI/CD Pipeline with SonarQube, OWASP Dependency Check, and AWS ECR
+# Jenkins CI/CD Pipeline with SonarQube, OWASP Dependency Check, AWS ECR, and AWS Secrets Manager

 ## 📌 Project Overview
 This project demonstrates a **Jenkins CI/CD pipeline** that automates the process of building, analyzing, securing, and deploying a Dockerized application to **Amazon Elastic Container Registry (ECR)**.